 All of Cisco's manufacturing is carried out by contract manufacturers.
 Independent third-party contractors make printed-circuit boards, conduct in-circuit testing, make product repairs, and assemble products.

 While the Americas is Cisco's largest market, accounting for some 60% of its sales, about half its employees reside outside of the US.
-In 2016 (ended July), sales dropped 1% in the US, remained constant in Europe (25% of revenue), and rose 5% in the Asia/Pacific region (15% of revenue).
+European customers generate 25% of revenue and the Asia/Pacific region supplies about 15%.

 Cisco's headquarters is in San Jose, California.
 It also has regional headquarters in Amsterdam and Singapore.
 Cisco has a Globalization Center East campus in Bangalore, India.
 The company has other significant operations in Belgium, China, France, Germany, India, Israel, Italy, Japan, Norway, and the UK.

-At $49.25 billion, Cisco's revenue barely budged in 2016 (ended July) from 2015.
+At about $50 billion, Cisco's revenue barely budged in 2016 (ended July) from 2015.
 A 5% decrease in next generation networking products was blamed on cautious spending by service providers.
 The company lost about $1.1 billion in revenue year-to-year in its service provider video unit before selling it in 2016.

 Cisco has been a hardware company, making the switches and routers and other device for office networks to the internet.
 But it is building up its software offerings for cloud computing and software-defined networks (SDN).
 Telecom service providers, in particular, are moving toward SDN to program their networks.
 In response, Cisco is shifting its business to a more subscription and software-based model.
 To address the emergence of SDN, the company offers its Application Centric Infrastructure (ACI), which delivers centralized application-driven policy automation, management, and visibility of both physical and virtual environments as a single system.
 The system is composed of Cisco's Nexus 9000 portfolio of switches, improved versions of its NX-OS operating system, and the Application Policy Infrastructure Controller (APIC).